 Southeast Asia is entering a pivotal stage in its green economy transition.
 The region is rich in technology and solutions, but progress now depends on the ability to integrate, scale, and finance them across power, industry, mobility, nature, and cities.
 The transition is no longer a set of isolated opportunities.
 It is a systems challenge and a systems opportunity that will shape the region's competitiveness and resilience.

 Across the region, startups and SMEs are becoming the integration layer of the transition.
 They bridge data gaps, digitise and optimise processes, solve last mile challenges, and help de-risk capital.
-They are the connective tissue of the green economy and an essential part of Southeast Asia’s capacity to scale solutions.
+They are the connective tissue of the Green Economy and an essential part of Southeast Asia's capacity to scale solutions.

 This Landscape offers a grounded view of where Southeast Asia stands today and the pathways that can drive its next wave of green innovation.
+As a catalyst for sustainable growth, Padang & Co is committed to supporting this transition and helping build a more resilient, prosperous, and sustainable region.

 Adam A. Lyle, Executive Chairman